All Episodes

 Unbelievable.

-It is it is beyond anything I've I think I've ever seen.
+It is beyond anything I think I've ever seen.

-You know, to the to the to New York City district attorneys, it would be nonsensical if the police were arresting looters and they were then being arrested and returned to the street the next day to loot again.
+But now prosecutors, Cuomo is saying they got to get tough on those people that are looting and the arsonists, et cetera, et cetera, you know, to the, to the, to New York City district attorneys, it would be nonsensical if the police were arresting looters and they were then being arrested and returned to the street the next day to loot again.

-Hey, uh Cuomo, okay, rescind your own law because you sign that into law.
+Hey, Cuomo, okay, rescind your own law because you signed that into law.

 And this is madness.